How to Record and Produce a Customer Testimonial Video

 It’s important that your audience be able to see and hear the subject of your testimonial video.
 Achieving this result will depend on your equipment and your environment.

-Once you settle on an office setting, you’ll have to decide where in that office to shoot.
+Offices, ideally theirs, are often the best location for your next video testimonial, especially if you have complete control over the space.
 Meeting rooms are often an obvious choice, as are individual offices, quiet hallways, low-traffic “cube farms,” and lobbies.

 Before selecting a location, make sure it has the following features: